Skip to Content

 Media studies is taught through an innovative programme that blends theory with creative practice.
 The skills you will develop with this major are versatile and highly sought-after in many careers, with digital media literacy becoming increasingly important across all sectors.

-You will understand better how decisions on what is communicated, through which medium, can impact on our lives and our understanding of the world.
+You will understand how decisions on what is communicated, using which platforms and through which medium, impact on our lives and our understanding of the world.

-Media studies is geared towards creating flexible and critical thinkers who are equipped to become digitally literate, politically-engaged citizens.
+Media studies is geared towards creating flexible and critical thinkers and makers who are equipped to become digitally literate, politically-engaged citizens.

 85% of graduates are employed within six months of graduation.
 These graduates are employed across nine different industry categories with more than 60 different job titles.